 - Tuition and Financial Aid

-The MSLA law firm concentration educates students on how to manage and operate a law firm or legal organization as a business.
-By blending studies of political science, business, and management as it applies to the legal field, and, with exposure to legal culture, students in the MSLA Program will explore all aspects of the management and operations of a law firm.
+The MSLA Law Firm Administration concentration educates students on how to manage and operate a law firm or legal organization as a business.
+By blending studies of political science, business and management as it applies to the legal field, and with exposure to legal culture, students in the MSLA Program will explore all aspects of the management and operations of a law firm.

 Graduates of the Law Firm Administration concentration find both specialized and generalist positions in law firms.
 Students accept positions as human resources management directors, practice area marketing specialists, marketing directors, training specialists, networking managers, etc. The flexibility of the Law Firm Administration concentration also enables students to take specialized courses depending on their areas of interest, which then qualifies students to some of the more specialized positions.

-The MSLA Program strives to improve the quality of justice through the education and training of the profession that manages, develops, and operates courts and legal organizations.
+The MSLA Program strives to improve the quality of justice through the education and training of the profession that manages, develops and operates courts and legal organizations.
 Courts are complex legal systems, undergoing rapid change.
-A thorough understanding of the development and process of the legal system is necessary to keep up with the changing trends.
+A thorough understanding of the development and process of the legal system is necessary to keep up with ever-changing trends.
 The MSLA Program prepares students for the management, leadership and operation of such a system by blending studies of business management and exposure to the legal culture.